NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Ration Tonic.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

-**Activate** `pf2:1` Interact
+**Activate** `pf2:1` (manipulate)

+* * *

 This slender vial appears to hold clean, clear water with a faintly fruity scent.
-Drinking a ration tonic magically nourishes you with the equivalent of a day's worth of food and water.
+Drinking a _ration tonic_ magically nourishes you with the equivalent of a day's worth of food and water.
 The tonic has a subtle, pleasant taste, its particulars chosen when the potion is crafted.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*